meaganc2976/github-tutorial/README.md

   * Click on the tab labeled SSH key and add an SSH key (The title will be cloud 9)
   * Paste the SSH key in the box underneath the title
-  * Now go into your cloud 9 and type in the command line: `ssh -T git@github.com` If you did it correctly, you should see something like this:
+  * Now go into your cloud 9 and type in the command line: `ssh -T git@github.com`

+(We need to type this in the command line because it confirms the connection made between the local and remote, or the connection between cloud9 and github.)

+  If you did it correctly, you should see something like this:

     `Hi [YOUR USERNAME]!
 You've successfully authenticated, but GitHub does not provide shell access.`

-We need to type this in the command line because it confirms the connection made between the local and remote, or the connection between cloud9 and github.

-**3.**
+**3.**  `Git config --global user.name "First Last"` or
+`git config --global user.email "Your Email"` is a command that sets up your username or email and applies it to everything, or in other words, your local repo now knows your default information and will remember your username and email.
+You are essentially setting up your information globally and telling git what your username or email is.

 ---
 ## Repository Setup